Lindeneg/clenv/README.md

 );

 if (!result.ok) {
-    // result.ctx: string[] — all errors, with line numbers
+    // result.ctx: string[] — all errors, with source and line numbers
-    // ["PORT:L3: PORT: is required but is missing", "API_KEY:L4: is required but is missing"] console.error(result.ctx.join("\n"));
+    // [".env:L3: PORT: is required but is missing", ".env:L4: API_KEY: is required but is missing"] console.error(result.ctx.join("\n"));
     process.exit(1);
 }